isar/isar/packages/isar/README.md

 - ⏱ **Asynchronous**.
 Parallel query operations & multi-isolate support by default
 - 🦄 **Open source**.
 Everything is open source and free forever!

-Isar can do much more and we are just getting started.
+Isar can do much more (and we are just getting started)
 - 🕵️ **Full-text search**.
 Make searching fast and fun
 - 📱 **Multiplatform**. iOS, Android, Desktop and the web (soon™)
 - 🧪 **ACID semantics**.
 Rely on consistency